Gabbar-v7/Sylvan/docs/ini-config.md

 ## `config.ini` Variable

-Create a file named env.development in the project root and add the following variables:
+Create a file named config.ini in the project root and add the following variables:

 ```ini
 [application]